1821 Info 8a: Caleb Crompton

 9 January 1943

 After many years he eventually made his way back to Victoria, but not to his family.
-He met and fell in love with a lady by the name of Alice Jessie Mabel Dobson, a domestic servant born in South Brighton in 1890.
-Alice's parents, Robert (b.1856) a railway employee and Jessie Cochrane Dobson (b.1860), (nee Carse) of Poowong, Gippsland, South Victoria did not like William at all as he was a heavy drinker and very keen gambler.
-No doubt he picked up these vices as product of his nomadic life up until that point.
+He met and fell in love with Alice Jessie Mabel DOBSON, a domestic servant born in South Brighton in 1890.
+Alice's parents, Robert (b.1856) a railway employee and Jessie Cochrane DOBSON (b.1860), (nee Carse) of Poowong, Gippsland, South Victoria did not like William at all.
+He was a heavy drinker and very keen gambler, vices perhaps of his nomadic life.

 Alice was given an ultimatum by her parents: stop seeing William Henry or be disown.
 Alice stuck to her guns though and William and Alice married on 03 May 1913 in the Dorcas Street Presbyterian Church, South Melbourne.
 Alice never spoke to her parents again.

-Click on the image for a 488Kb full size image.
+Right: Click on the image for a 488Kb full size marriage certificate image.

 My grandparents were quite poor people and here, as I'm sure elsewhere, a double barrel name represented a certain status, which I'm sure both of them felt uncomfortable with.
 Perhaps, when his adoptive parents died, he felt as though he could drop the [Crompton] without hurting anyone's feelings.
 Although, this to me doesn't seem to be the reason why as he always told of being mis-treated as a youngster and that is why he absconded.
 He may have even dropped the name because of this very thing!